 Show me the money: Liquidity, cash flow, and the cash conversion cycle

-Businesses still standing are leaner and meaner.
-They’ve reduced labor costs, embraced work-from-home strategies, restructured their real estate lease and debt obligations, and implemented other cost reductions — strategies that allowed them to conserve precious cash.
-And many may still have untapped liquidity generation opportunities.
+Businesses that emerged from the pandemic are leaner and meaner.
+They’ve reduced costs, embraced work-from-home strategies, raised prices, restructured their real estate lease and debt obligations, and implemented other cost reductions — strategies that allowed them to conserve precious cash.
+And many may still have untapped liquidity generation opportunities that will be needed in a downturn.
 What’s the secret to tapping that potential liquidity?
-The answer can be found in a less well-understood and under-appreciated financial metric, the cash conversion cycle (CCC).
+The answer can be found in a less well-understood and underappreciated financial metric — the cash conversion cycle (CCC).

 Understanding the cash conversion cycle